Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO and NNLO

 where we have neglected the term proportional to $V_{us}^*V_{ub}$ and ${\cal H}_{\rm eff}(b\to s\gamma)$ is given in (\ref{Heff_at_mu}).
 In addition to the operators relevant for $B\to X_s\gamma$, there are two new operators:

-\subsection{$B\to X_{\lowercase{s}} \lowercase{l}^+\lowercase{l}^-$ at NLO}
+\subsection{$B\to X_s \ell^+\ell^-$ at NLO}

-As far as the last two operators are concerned the structure of QCD corrections is very similar to the case of $K_{\rm L}\to\pi^0 e^+e^-$ and one can use our calculations for $K_L\to\pi^0e^+e^-$ stopping the RG evolution from $M_W$ already at $\mu=\ord(m_b)$.
+As far as the last two operators are concerned, the structure of QCD corrections is very similar to the case of $K_{\rm L}\to\pi^0 \ell^+\ell^-$ and one can use our calculations for $K_L\to\pi^0\ell^+\ell^-$ stopping the RG evolution from $M_W$ already at $\mu=\ord(m_b)$.
 In addition the matrix element of $Q_{9V}$ that also involves the mixing with $Q_1-Q_6$ operators had to be evaluated at the NLO level.
-The latter one-loop calculation was possibly the main new achievement in this paper which I did only with Manfred M\"unz, once we realized during a lunch in TUM-mensa in Garching that this paper could be completed rather fast \cite{Buras:1994dj}.
-At the same time, Mikolaj Misiak followed the instructions from Appendix B of our common paper~\cite{Buras:1994qa} to remove a convention mismatch in his earlier NLO analysis of $B\to X_sl^+l^-$~\cite{Misiak:bc}.
+The latter one-loop calculation was possibly the main new achievement in this paper which I did only with Manfred M\"unz, once we realized during a lunch at the TUM-mensa in Garching that this paper could be completed rather fast \cite{Buras:1994dj}.
+At the same time, Mikolaj Misiak followed the instructions from Appendix B of our common paper~\cite{Buras:1994qa} to remove a convention mismatch in his earlier NLO analysis of $B\to X_s\ell^+\ell^-$~\cite{Misiak:1992bc}.
 It led him to a phenomenological formula for the so-called effective coefficients that parametrize the decay rate in question.
-The formula was published in an erratum to~\cite{Misiak:bc}.
+The formula was published in an erratum to~\cite{Misiak:1992bc}.
 We compared our results prior to publication and found perfect agreement.

-While the work on $K_L\to\pi^0e^+e^-$ was harder, our results on $B\to X_sl^+l^-$ became the standard reference on NLO QCD corrections to these decays, dominatly because the data on $B\to X_sl^+l^-$ improved dramatically in the last 15 years, while the decay $K_L\to\pi^0e^+e^-$ has not been observed yet.
-In fact \cite{Buras:1994dj} is one of the most cited papers in the MNLC.
+While the work on $K_L\to\pi^0\ell^+\ell^-$ was harder, our results on $B\to X_s\ell^+\ell^-$ became the standard reference on NLO QCD corrections to these decays, dominatly because the data on $B\to X_s\ell^+\ell^-$ improved dramatically in the last 20 years, while the decays $K_L\to\pi^0\ell^+\ell^-$ have not been observed yet.
+In fact \cite{Buras:1994dj} is one of the most cited papers from the MNLC and my most cited paper written with a single author.

-\subsection{$B\to X_{\lowercase{s}} \lowercase{l}^+\lowercase{l}^-$ at NNLO}
+\subsection{$B\to X_s \ell^+\ell^-$ at NNLO}